-The EVOLVE Intern Programme is the next step to becoming a registered pharmacist in New Zealand.
+The EVOLVE Intern Programme is the next step for an intern pharmacist to become a registered pharmacist in New Zealand.
 To become an intern pharmacist and join the programme, you must either be:

 Interns undertake supervised practice under an approved preceptor in an approved site.
-The site is approved by the Pharmacy Council and the preceptor is registered pharmacist who is trained and approved by the Pharmaceutical Society of New Zealand.
+The site requires approval by the Pharmaceutical Society.
+The preceptor is a registered pharmacist who is trained and approved by the Pharmaceutical Society.

-The purposes of the intern programme is to learn to apply the academic knowledge gained at Pharmacy School, to develop confidence in communicating with the public and other health professionals, and gain experience of the situations and events that occur in the pharmacy workplace.
+The purposes of the intern programme is to learn to apply the academic knowledge gained at Pharmacy School, to develop confidence in communicating with the public and other health professionals, and to gain experience in the situations and events that occur in the pharmacy workplace.